 As of 2009, users can opt for a Mac instead of a PC, but note that as this is cost-neutral, the spec of the machine is likely to be less that than of the standard PC.

-Note that users are expected to manage the machines themselves, and support is minimal.
+Note that users are expected to manage the machines themselves.

 We strongly discourage those who ask for the installation of multiple operating systems (dual booting) on their desktop machines.
-This is a practical matter: while dual boot sometimes necessary on home machines, it is often no more than an “time sink” in a well-provisioned work place.
+This is a practical matter: while dual boot is sometimes necessary on home machines, it is often no more than an “time sink” in a well-provisioned work place.

 If you need more than one operating system on your computer, because of the need to access specialist attached devices then you may be able to use a suitable virtualisation technology.
 For workstations we generally suggest VMWare player.